US, British militaries launch massive retaliatory strike against Iranian-backed Houthis in Yemen

 The Pentagon increased its military presence in the region after the Oct.
 7 Hamas attacks in Israel to deter Iran from widening the war into a regional conflict, including by the Houthis and Iran-backed militias in Iraq and Syria.

-Associated Press writers Ahmed al-Haj in Sanaa, Yemen; Jack Jeffery in London; Jon Gambrell in Dubai, United Arab Emirates; and Zeke Miller, Aamer Madhani and Seung Min Kim in Washington contributed to this report.
+Associated Press writers Ahmed al-Haj in Sanaa, Yemen, and Jack Jeffery in London contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.